turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 A workflow comprises one or more jobs that run in parallel, each with one or more steps that run in order.
 Our [example](https://github.com/turbot/steampipe-samples/blob/d1658920c41da9ff5a2b98ab981ad330f2ee34a8/all/github-actions-oidc/aws/steampipe-sample-aws-workflow.yml#L15) defines a single job with a series of steps that authenticate to AWS, install Steampipe, run a compliance benchmark and save the results to the repository.

-Here's the step that configures the credentials Steampipe will use to access AWS.
+First, create a step that configures the credentials Steampipe will use to access AWS.

 ```yaml
 - name: "Configure AWS credentials"